The India of acceptance: What RSS backers could learn from 19th-century thinker Francisco Luis Gomes

 I could go on offering example after example of how the monochromatism of the Hindutva brigade is doing what Francisco Luis Gomes feared, entombing in a shell of hatred our “poetry, philosophy and history”.
 What would the film music composter Pyarelal or his counterparts the Burmans have done without the Luso-Indian?
 And what would the Luso-Indian have done without their exposure and training in church music?

 Mine is not an article on Goan pride.
 Nor is it an attempt to give to the forgotten Goan musicians their rightful place in the history of Indian cinema.
-That will inevitable happen as scholars investigate the archive and restore the balance.
+That will inevitably happen as scholars investigate the archive and restore the balance.
 This intervention is an article of resistance to what Hindutva philosophy is doing to our poetry, philosophy, and history.
 It comes not from minority anxiety or minority lament.

 A Luso-Indian needs no certificates from anybody.
-It comes, instead, from the spirit of Francisco Luis Gomes who in his maiden speech in the Portuguese parliament in January 15, 1861, where he represented Goa, challenged the arguments of the deputy Affonseca who said that “overseas provinces ought not to have the right of Parliamentary representation because England, the greatest power in the world, has refused a similar right to its colonies and because overseas colonies were not civilised”.
+It comes, instead, from the spirit of Francisco Luis Gomes who in his maiden speech in the Portuguese parliament on January 15, 1861, where he represented Goa, challenged the arguments of the deputy Affonseca who said that “overseas provinces ought not to have the right of Parliamentary representation because England, the greatest power in the world, has refused a similar right to its colonies and because overseas colonies were not civilised”.

 For Gomes, the reference to England was an error of fact and therefore “England’s refusal is based on grounds which I shall not dilate upon here, and which the Portuguese will never wish to imitate, and God grant that they may never imitate”.
 He argued for what we would today be termed inter-culturality and demanded that “hundreds of persons should not be deprived of their political rights … simply because they had the misfortune to be born in the overseas colonies”.